apache/paimon/docs/content/docs/development/lookup-join.md

 Project pushdown can effectively reduce the overhead, [FLINK-29138](https://issues.apache.org/jira/browse/FLINK-29138) fixed the bug that the project cannot be pushed down to the source.
-So it is preferable to use a version greater than or equal to `flink 1.14.6`, `flink 1.15.3`.
+So it is preferable to use a version greater than or equal to `flink 1.14.6`, `flink 1.15.3` and `flink 1.16.0`.
 Or you can cherry-pick the commit to your own Flink branch.

 ## RocksDBOptions